beaverbuilder/documentation/assistant/plugin/apps/code.md

 ## Save to a Library

 An Assistant Pro connection is required for saving to a library.
-When you save a library to a snippet, it will not save the location you assigned the snippet to apply to.
+When you save a snippet to a library, it will not save the location you assigned the snippet.
 When you import a snippet from a library, you will then need to assign the snippet to a location.